Lunch & Learn: Discharge Upgrade | Bob Woodruff Foundation

 • are used inconsistently across DoD, and

-According to a GAO study, one in five service members discharged between 2011-2015 with an other-than-honorable (OTH) designation were revealed to have a service-connected traumatic brain injury and/or PTSD.
-This placed these veterans at higher risk for an adverse transition because of service-connected behavioral and mental health challenges.
+According to a GAO study, one in five service members discharged between 2011-2015 with an other-than-honorable (OTH) designation had a service-connected traumatic brain injury and/or PTSD.
+As a result, these veterans are at higher risk for a difficult transition to civilian life because of service-connected behavioral and mental health challenges.

-Service members discharged from the military under conditions that are OTH lose access to certain benefits.
-These service members are also more likely to be incarcerated, experience homelessness, be diagnosed with substance use disorder, and die by suicide.
-The VA’s Community Homelessness Assessment, Local Education and Networking Groups survey consistently reports that access to discharge upgrade support is a significant unmet need of veterans experiencing homelessness.
+Service members discharged from the military with an other than honorable lose access to certain benefits.
+These service members are also more likely to be in prison, homeless, diagnosed with substance use disorder, and die by suicide.
+The VA’s Community Homelessness Assessment, Local Education and Networking Groups survey reports that access to discharge upgrade support is a significant unmet need of veterans experiencing homelessness.

-In response, in 2018, we funded the creation of the updated Discharge Upgrade Practice Manual.
-Experts across the US worked with our grantees at Harvard’s Legal Services Corporation, Connecticut Veteran Legal Center and Swords to Plowshares.
-They created a comprehensive guide for attorneys and veteran service officers who work in this complicated area.
-The Manual is a resource for advocates supporting veterans through the discharge upgrade process in Department of Defense and character of service determination process in the VA.
+In 2018, we also funded an update of the Discharge Upgrade Practice Manual.
+Our grantees at Harvard’s Legal Services Corporation, Connecticut Veteran Legal Center and Swords to Plowshares worked with experts across the US.
+They created this resource for advocates who support veterans through the Department of Defense’s discharge upgrade process and the VA’s character of service determination process.